Clinical UM Guideline

 Discussion/General Information

-The FDA regulates breast pumps as medical devices that extract or “express” breast milk.
-Breast pumps may be used to increase or maintain a woman’s milk supply, relieve engorged breasts and plugged milk ducts, or pull out flat or inverted nipples so a nursing baby can latch-on to its mother’s breast more easily (FDA, 2018).
+The Food and Drug Administration (FDA) regulates breast pumps as medical devices that extract or “express” breast milk.
+Breast pumps may be used to increase or maintain an individual’s milk supply, relieve engorged breasts and plugged milk ducts, or pull out flat or inverted nipples so a nursing baby can latch-on to its lactating parent’s breast more easily (FDA, 2018).
 There are three main types of breast pumps: manual, battery-powered and electric pumps.
 Standard manual and electric breast pumps are intended for single person use and are typically sold as a medical device.
-The standard models may be available from lactation and DME providers as well as select retail stores.
+The standard models may be available from lactation and durable medical equipment (DME) providers as well as select retail stores.
 Expression of human milk from the breast with standard powered (electric) or non-powered (manual) breast pumps may facilitate ongoing nutritional requirements of infants.

-A type of pump which is approved by the FDA for safe use by multiple users, where each individual utilizes their own collection kit (typically includes breast shields and tubing), is the electric, heavy-duty breast pump.
+An electric, heavy-duty breast pump is a pump approved by the FDA for safe use by multiple users, where each user utilizes their own collection kit (typically includes breast shields and tubing).
 These pumps are more durable and powerful to support more frequent pumping of breast milk.
 The pumps tend to be larger and heavier, and therefore, not as portable as the typical electric personal breast pump.
-These devices are typically available in the hospital setting for mothers who have infants that are still hospitalized.
-Lactation consultants, specialty medical supply stores, and durable medical equipment (DME) supply sources may rent or sell hospital-grade breast pumps.
-The FDA (2018) states on their website “Please note that the term “hospital-grade pump” is not recognized by the FDA and there is no consistent definition for this term, so individual companies could mean different things when they label their breast pumps as hospital-grade.”
+These devices are typically available in the hospital setting for lactating individuals who have hospitalized infants.
+Lactation consultants, specialty medical supply stores, and DME supply sources may rent or sell hospital-grade breast pumps.
+The FDA (2018) website states “Please note that the term “hospital-grade pump” is not recognized by the FDA and there is no consistent definition for this term, so individual companies could mean different things when they label their breast pumps as hospital-grade.”

 The National Association of Neonatal Nurses (NANN, 2016) issued a position statement on the use of human milk and breastfeeding in the neonatal intensive care unit (NICU).
 Recommendations include use of a hospital-grade electric pump with a double collection kit to initiate lactation and establish an adequate milk supply.
-NANN states it is critical to monitor early and frequent breast milk supply from pumping during the first 2 weeks to ensure that the mother will have an adequate supply at the time of the infant‘s discharge.
+NANN states it is critical to monitor early and frequent breast milk supply from pumping during the first 2 weeks to ensure that the lactating individual will have an adequate supply at the time of the infant‘s discharge.

 Breastfeeding and human milk provide natural, normal nutrition for all infants.
-There are many short- and long-term benefits of breastfeeding for both infant and mother.
+There are many short- and long-term benefits of breastfeeding for both infant and the lactating individual.
 Exclusive breastfeeding is recommended for the first 6 months of life by the American College of Obstetricians and Gynecologists (ACOG, 2016), American Academy of Pediatrics (AAP, 2012), and the World Health Organization (WHO, 2018).
 The AAP recommends breast feeding continue through the infant’s first year of life or longer.
-Various groups continue to support promotion of breastfeeding interventions to improve the rate of breastfeeding in the United States.
-The U.S. Preventive Services Task Force (USPSTF, 2016) recommends interventions during pregnancy and after birth to promote and support the initiation and continuation of breastfeeding.

 Benefits of breastfeeding include a lower risk of diarrhea, otitis media and lower respiratory tract diseases than bottle-fed infants during the first year of life (AAP, 2012; Ip, 2007).
 Additional short- and long-term effects of breastfeeding include additional health benefits.

-In an update of the 2008 Cochrane study on the methods of breast milk expression for lactating women, data from a total of 1998 individuals in 34 studies were analyzed (Becker, 2014).
+In an update of the 2008 Cochrane study on the methods of breast milk expression for lactating individuals, data from a total of 1998 individuals in 34 studies were analyzed (Becker, 2014).
 The studies were conducted in the U.S. and at international sites which included preterm or ill neonates as well as term and older, healthy infants.
 Milk expression was achieved by a variety of methods which included hand-expression, manual pumps and electric pumps.
 The authors concluded the time of birth, and the purpose for expression of breast milk influence the most suitable method for expressing milk.
 Methods to promote optimal milk expression (such as early initiation of milk expression, relaxation music, hand expression, manual pumps and warming of the breasts) were “As effective or more effective, than large electric pumps for some outcomes.”
 The authors noted caution in interpretation of the results as the interventions and study methodologies varied across the studies.

 In 2011, the Institute of Medicine (IOM) Committee on Preventive Services for Women provided the recommendations on preventive services to address health needs specific to women.
-Under provisions of the Patient Protection and Affordable Care Act, the U.S. Department of Health and Human Services (DHHS) released health plan coverage guidelines, which included recommendations from the IOM, that require health insurance plans cover breast pumps and certain other women's preventive services.
+Under provisions of the Patient Protection and Affordable Care Act, the U.S. Department of Health and Human Services (DHHS) released health plan coverage guidelines, which included recommendations from the IOM, which require health insurance plans cover breast pumps and certain other preventive services.
 Beginning on or after August 1, 2012, new health plans and non-grandfathered plans are required to provide coverage consistent with these guidelines in the first plan year (in the individual market, policy year), when delivered by a network provider.
 The guidelines recommend coverage of costs for renting breast feeding equipment for each birth.

-In 2022 the Academy of Breastfeeding Medicine (ABM) revised their guidelines to include the following recommendations; when the mother is medically ready for hospital discharge, but the newborn is not, or vice versa, the newborn and mother should continue 24-hour rooming in to facilitate breastfeeding.
-The mother should be encouraged to spend as much time as possible with the hospitalized newborn, regularly breastfeed, and be instructed in techniques to express breast milk so that expressed milk can be given to the hospitalized newborn if separation occurs.
-It should also be ensured the mother has access to a breast pump or knows how to hand express if a breast pump is not available.
+In 2022 the ABM revised their guidelines to include the following recommendations; when the lactating individual is medically ready for hospital discharge, but the newborn is not, or vice versa, the newborn and lactating individual should continue 24-hour rooming in to facilitate breastfeeding.
+The lactating individual should be encouraged to spend as much time as possible with the hospitalized newborn, regularly breastfeed, and be instructed in techniques to express breast milk so that expressed milk can be given to the hospitalized newborn if separation occurs.
+It should also be ensured the lactating individual has access to a breast pump or knows how to hand express if a breast pump is not available.
 High-quality education regarding breast pump use should be provided.
-Programs should be in place for the mother to borrow a pump for use at home if she does not otherwise have access.
+Programs should be in place for the lactating individual to borrow a pump for use at home if the individual does not otherwise have access.

-The AAP (2022) policy on breastfeeding and the use of human milk supports policies that protect breastfeeding including universal paid maternity leave, the right of a woman to breastfeed in public, insurance coverage for lactation support and breast pumps, universal workplace break time with a clean, private location for expressing milk, the right to feed expressed milk, and the right to breastfeed in childcare centers and lactation rooms in schools to sustain breastfeeding.
+The AAP (2022) policy on breastfeeding and the use of human milk supports policies that protect breastfeeding including universal paid maternity leave, the right of an individual to breastfeed in public, insurance coverage for lactation support and breast pumps, universal workplace break time with a clean, private location for expressing milk, the right to feed expressed milk, and the right to breastfeed in childcare centers and lactation rooms in schools to sustain breastfeeding.

 In recent years there have been several advances in breastfeeding equipment which could encourage breastfeeding and continue for a longer period of time.
-Devices are available which are worn inside the bra which allow a woman to perform activities of daily living while pumping.
+Devices are available which are worn inside the bra which allow an individual to perform activities of daily living while pumping.
 Other devices support wireless connectivity and allow for tracking of pumping and infant activities.
 Standard non-hospital grade breast pumps can include these features and can be considered appropriate as a means of promoting infant health.

 Definitions